 Lulu was three months pregnant when she decided to begin prenatal care.
 The night before her first clinic day, Janie broke the news to her younger daughter and son that their big sister was expecting.
 They already knew.
 Josie said that some of her friends also knew.
 Lulu felt a little relief when the conversation was over.

 Navel String on a Three-Month Old Fetus

 The Public Health Nurse asked about her living arrangements to see if her family was eligible for a move which was being organized by the Worker’s League.
 They had been elected on their campaign promise to improve housing for the sugar estate workers, and they intended to prove themselves credible starting the next year (1947) when the baby was due.
 Social workers were scheduled to visit village residents to determine who would comprise the first batch to move out of the thatched houses into government-owned prefabricated buildings.
 She promised to submit Lulu’s household, but warned her not to get her hopes up.

-Janie begin to sing when she heard the news.
+Still, both Lulu and Janie hope.
+Janie began to sing when she heard the news.
 She even promised Lulu that after the other clinic days, she could stay at home and not bother to come to the fields afterwards, as she had done that day.
 Lulu felt deserving because if they got selected to move, she could be responsible for the family's good fortune.

 However, "Don't get your hopes up," seemed to fit the rhythm of the barking dog from the yard next door.

 The sound of the crickets surfaced again like a surround sound.
 Miranda slipped away from the mood of uncertainty in the past to the joy of contentment in the present.
 There were more memories where those came from.
 The following day, and on many other future days, she would walk a quarter mile to where her navel string was buried and recall other stories she had been told.